norsemangrey/discord-webhook-notification/readme.md

 These variables are imported from a separate `discord-variables.sh` script, which you should configure with your Discord user and channel details.

+### Limit Cecks

+Discord has some limits reagarding the data that can be sent with the webhook (See [Discord Webhook field limits](https://birdie0.github.io/discord-webhooks-guide/other/field_limits.html)).
+The script will attempt to check the JSON data to be sent against these limits and based on the result split the message over several webhooks if possible.
+Otherwise the script will fail.

 ### Discord Notification

 The script assembles the Discord notification in JSON format, including the username, content, avatar URL, and embeds.
 It then sends the notification to the specified Discord channel using the webhook.